emulation-plans/azure-lab/README.md

 ## Getting Started
 To get started, clone this repo. `cd` into it, and then run `ruby runner.rb` follow the prompts and away you go.
 A few things will happen.
 - You will be prompted to enter some text.
 - You pick if you want to plan, plan and run, or destroy your terraform environment.
-(This auto_approves so make sure you pick well.) #TODO: give the user a choice.
+(This auto_approves so make sure you pick well.)
 - The script invokes terraform and will start provisioning your environnment.

 ```